popey/popeyspad.es-blog/content/about.md

 Support
 =======

 Support the costs associated with running this site and the popeyspades server via [ko-fi](http://ko-fi.com/popeydc) or [paypal](https://www.paypal.me/popey/5).
-Alternatively sign up for a droplet using this link for [Digial Ocean](https://m.do.co/c/f9f96ea43bd3) and maybe run your own server! :)
+Alternatively sign up for [Linode](https://www.linode.com/?r=49a71a9eddc09fbca846964312f36841f25e52a8) or [Digial Ocean](https://m.do.co/c/f9f96ea43bd3) and maybe run your own server! :)